 I’ve tweeted with Sue Moorcroft since my early days of blogging in 2011, not only enjoying the stories she crafts but enjoying reading about her research and other writerly things she shares on her blog.
-So I’m feeling honoured to be hosting Sue today, chatting about her latest release The Christmas Promise (when The Christmas Promise published in digital format, she trended on Twitter for a couple of hours!).
+So I’m feeling honoured to be hosting Sue today, chatting about her latest release The Christmas Promise.
 You’ll be able to grab the paperback on 1st December.

 Award-winning author Sue Moorcroft writes contemporary women’s fiction with occasionally unexpected themes.
 A past vice chair of the Romantic Novelists’ Association and editor of its two anthologies, Sue also writes short stories, serials, articles, writing ‘how to’ and is a creative writing tutor.
 She’s won a Readers’ Best Romantic Read Award and the Katie Fforde Bursary.